yovisto/dwerft/README.md

  - `-o`, `--output`: Specify an RDF output file
  - `-t`, `--type`: Specify an input type.
 Available options are PreProducer ('prp'), DramaQueen ('dq'), and Generic ('g')
  - `-m`, `--mapping`: Specifiy a custom mapping file for use with the generic XML to RDF converter
- - `-c`, `--prpconfig`: Querying the PreProducer API requires valid credentials.
-Please specify a config file with said credentials.
-A template config file is provided in the project.
  - `-p` `--print`: Prints the RDF output to console.
 Does not replace writing RDF to file.
  - `f`, `--format`: pecify an RDF output format.
 Available options are Turtle ('ttl'), N-Triples ('nt'), and TriG ('trig').
 Default is Turtle.